 Patients taking this drug should alert their doctors about any problems from the use of this medication and any unusual side effects or symptoms or troublesome side effects.

 Care should be taken to ensure this medication is taken exactly as prescribed.

-The risk of addiciton to most opioid medications is usually, high.
-However the risk of addicton to Tramadol is not high.
+The risk of addiction to most opioid medications is usually, high.
+However, the risk of addiction to Tramadol is not high.

 Dosages of Tramadol Should Be Given As Follows:

 - Tincture: 5-15 drops or 1-3 drops of fluid extract.